josephrexme/josephrex.me/content/post/2021-03-01-a-life-of-segmented-purpose.md

 Beyond the boundaries of work, I do not think we should hold the same titles we hold at work because work constraints do not apply to our life.
 I once valued being a specialist over a generalist so much, then I realized that although they may be antonyms of each other, it does not make them mutually exclusive.
-So how do one simultaneously be generalist while being a specialist? through distributed specialization.
+So, how does one simultaneously be a generalist while being a specialist?
+Through **distributed specialization**.
+I [wrote on this 7 years ago][5] but it was less articulate.

 The thing with centralized specialization is that it creates this myth of purpose that people end up chasing throughout their lifetime and never feeling fulfilled about, as